 Stieg, M.F., 1981b.
 The information needs of historians.
 College and research libraries, 42(6), pp.549-560.

-You will find below a list of style files, allowing you to import the Harvard (Bath) style referencing into your reference management software.
+You will find below a list of style files, allowing you to import the Harvard (Bath) style referencing into your reference management software such as EndNote Desktop (also known as EndNote 20 / X9).